-To connect the Local and Remote units you will need CATx (any category 5, 5e, 6 or higher) cable terminated with RJ45 plugs.
+To connect the Local and Remote Units you will need CATx (any category 5, 5e, 6 or higher) cable terminated with RJ45 plugs.
+Please note that shielded cable is advised to maintain regulatory EMC compliance.

 Interconnect cables must be solid-core type.
 Stranded patch cable will give poor results over longer distances.
-The pairing of the cable and pinning of its connectors should normally be in accordance with EIA-568B (see page 45).
+The pairing of the cable and pinning of its connectors should normally be in accordance with EIA-568B (see page 57).